Home / Blog / CFO Resignations Hit Record Highs. Who Will Fill the Role When Your CFO Leaves?

 CFO Resignations Hit Record Highs.
 Who Will Fill the Role When Your CFO Leaves?

 When a CFO leaves a company — whether by resignation, retirement, or termination — the clock starts immediately.
-CFO turnover hit a seven-year high in 2025, making succession planning more critical than ever.
-As a consequence, demand for highly skilled interim CFOs remains high.
+CFO turnover hit a seven-year high in 2025 and the trend continues this year.
+With demand for skilled, experienced CFOs so high, the need for succession planning is more critical than ever.

 SEC Filings and Beyond